 Business Marketing Plan: Financial Terminology

-When developing a business plan, people sometimes hyperventilate when they hear the term financial statements, as if someone just told them that the rest of the conversation would take place in an arcane foreign language with no translation assistance.
+People who are planning a business often hyperventilate when they hear the term financial statements, as if someone just told them that the rest of the conversation would take place in an arcane foreign language with no translation assistance.

 Well, here’s good news.
 You can master the language of business finance by understanding three key terms:

-Income statement: This report summarizes how much money your business earned and spent up until the minute the report was run.
+Income statement: This report, also called earnings reports or profit-and-loss statement, summarizes how much money your business earned and spent up until the minute the report was run.
 It reports your revenues over a given period of time and then subtracts all the costs of doing business over that same period to arrive at your net profit.
-Income statements are also called earnings reports or profit-and-loss statements.
 Don’t be confused; they’re all one and the same.

 The top half of your cash-flow statement details funds coming in and going out of your company over the statement period; the bottom half shows the resulting changes in your cash position.
 The top and bottom halves must match up in order to reconcile the net effect of the inflow and outflow of money with the difference in cash holdings over the report period.